Journalists covering US protests find themselves under attack

 NEW YORK: Journalists covering nationwide protests over the death of a black man at police hands in Minneapolis have found themselves under attack, by police and at times by protesters.

-In Atlanta, the headquarters of news network CNN was attacked Friday by several dozen people.
-Someone in the crowd lobbed a flash grenade into the building´s lobby as police stood guard there.
-And on Saturday morning, a Fox News journalist who was reporting from a position in front of the White House was pummeled and chased by demonstrators until police intervened.
+President Donald Trump has frequently targeted the news media as a source of what he calls “fake news”, claiming without evidence that the media invent stories intended to harm him.
+Following the attack on the CNN building in Atlanta, the president retweeted a supporter’s post that seemed to gloat about the incident: “In an ironic twist of fate, CNN HQ is being attacked by the very riots they promoted as noble & just.
+Oops.”

-“If you are a protester, do what you feel is right, but don´t stop us from doing what we know is the job we have to do for the public.
-Please do not target, intimidate, humiliate or block our efforts,” said a statement from the Society of Professional Journalists (SPJ).
-President Donald Trump has frequently targeted the news media as a source of what he calls “fake news,” claiming without evidence that the media invent stories intended to harm him.
-Following the attack on the CNN building in Atlanta, the president retweeted a supporter´s post that seemed to gloat about the incident: “In an ironic twist of fate, CNN HQ is being attacked by the very riots they promoted as noble & just.
-Oops.
+He has regularly denounced the press as “enemies of the people,” and has often singled out CNN as a favorite target.
+Media critics and commentators say such language can have the effect, at least among fringe elements, of encouraging violence against journalists.